-Enquiries: Ms Pulane Moliko: +27 51 401 7156 MolikoP@ufs.ac.za Qualification Description Minimum Admission Requirements Qualification Programme Code AP Language of instruction Compulsory National Benchmark Test Minimum duration Campus BA in Language Practice BA in Language Practice BC130039 30 5 (60%) AL, QL 3 years BC
+Enquiries: Ms Pulane Moliko: +27 51 401 7156 | MolikoP@ufs.ac.za

+Programme Description 1 Minimum Admission Requirements Programme Programme APC AP Minimum duration Campus BA in Language Practice 30 5 (60%) AL, QL 3 years BC

 Society and culture cannot function without language.
 Practices based on language, such as translation, interpreting, editing, and terminology design occur every day in the economy, politics, media, medicine, law, and other fields.
 In the multilingual countries of Africa, journalists, doctors, politicians, civil servants, software designers and others have to perform their work with people who speak different languages.
 In Language Practice, we guide students to study these practices, the policy context in which they occur, and their influences on society and culture.